Lunakepio/Mario-Kart-3.js/README.md

 - Press ??? to use the current item.
 - Press ??? to reset your position, usable anytime.

+### Mobile
+- Kart accelerates on its own.
+- Steer with the pad on the top left corner
+- Press and hold drift button to initiate a drift.
+Steer and counter steer to maintain the drift. release it to get a mini - turbo.
+- Press item button to use the current item.
+- Reset not yet available.

 ## 💻 Code usage